katahiromz/RisohEditor/README.md

 The resource compiler of MSVC has a bug in treatment of UTF-8 resource files.

-Use UTF-16 (but UTF-16 is not supported in MinGW windres).
+Use UTF-16 (but UTF-16 is not supported in GNU windres).

 ## HISTORY